corneliusroemer/ncov-simplest/data/description.md

-This phylogeny shows evolutionary relationships of SARS-CoV-2 viruses of the Omicron variant from the ongoing novel coronavirus COVID-19 pandemic.
+This phylogeny shows diversity within the Omicron variant from the ongoing novel coronavirus COVID-19 pandemic.
 All published Omicron sequences are included.

-#TODO: Description of what is masked and why, link to masked site txt
+The following 89 sites are masked (plus 300 nt from beginning and end): https://github.com/corneliusroemer/ncov-simplest/blob/main/data/exclude_sites_light.txt

+These are all the sites that seem to define Omicron and are conserved.
+Due to the large number of mutations in Spike and deletions, there seem to be amplicon dropouts that are sometimes backfilled with reference.
+Analysis of trees without masking these revealed a large number of probably artefactual homoplasies.

 The analysis is maintained by
  * [Cornelius Roemer](https://neherlab.org) at Biozentrum of the University of Basel and the Swiss Institute of Bioinformatics